daniellerch/daniellerch.github.io/stegorank/steghide-en.md

     }
 </style>

 Steghide is a practical steganography tool that supports JPEG images and has been widely used by end users.
-In StegoWatch it is separated from generic JPEG-domain families because it behaves as a recognizable tool/method combination in practical comparisons.
+In StegoRank it is separated from generic JPEG-domain families because it behaves as a recognizable tool/method combination in practical comparisons.

 ## Use in tools